Tyler Toland: Manchester City, 2019–2021

 On 9 August 2019, Toland signed with English FA WSL team Manchester City.
 She made four appearances for Man City in the 2019–20 season, before being disrupted by an ankle ligament injury in August 2020.
 In October 2020 Toland accepted an offer to move on loan to Scottish champions Glasgow City.

 Celtic, 2021–2022

 Toland signed for Celtic in July 2021, following her release from Manchester City.
-In the 2021–22 season Celtic won both the Scottish Women's Premier League Cup and Scottish Women's Cup, but Toland was not a regular first team pick and left the club after the expiry of her one-year contract.
+In the 2021–22 season, Celtic won both the Scottish Women's Premier League Cup and Scottish Women's Cup, but Toland was not a regular first team pick and left the club after the expiry of her one-year contract.

-Levante, 2022–present
+Levante, 2022–2023

 Days after her departure from Celtic, Spanish Primera División club Levante announced the signing of Toland to a two-year contract.
+After a year in which she didn't played a lot of games, Toland left Levante in a mutual agreement.

+Blackburn Rovers 2023–2025

+In 2023, she would join Blackburn Rovers.

+Durham

+In July 2025, Toland signed for Durham on a permanent transfer.

 International career

 Youth

 In 2014, Toland was selected to play for Republic of Ireland Schools.
 In 2016, she played for the Republic of Ireland U-15s, U-16s and U-17s.